RobinNagpal/fuel-token-track-docs/03_smart_contract.md

 The command uses forc CLI to initialize a new project directory named `token-track`.

 ## Generated Project
-After running the `forc new` command, you will see the following files and directories generated in the `token-track` directory:
+After running the `forc new` command, we will see the following files and directories generated in the `token-track` directory:

 ```